Low-Carb Almond and Parmesan Baked Fish

 - Spray baking dish with non-stick spray.

-- In a flat bowl big enough to hold the fish, mix almond meal(I use Bob’s Red Mill Almond Meal, Parmesan, garlic powder, lemon pepper or pepper, and Fish Rub (I use Szeged Fish Rub), in a flat dish.
+- In a flat bowl big enough to hold the fish, mix almond flour or almond meal, Parmesan, garlic powder, lemon pepper or pepper, and Fish Rub, in a flat dish.

 - Dip each fish filet in butter, turning to coat both sides, then into almond mixture.